dingdata/workout-app/README.md

 2. Test by doing npm run start
 3. should see "SELECT 1+1 AS result"

+## Installing test DB for local:

+1. Make sure your config/database.js file has the correct values
+2. Run `npx sequelize-cli db:create --env test` to create db in test env
+3. Run `npx sequelize-cli db:migrate --env test` to create the respective models in test env
+4. Run `npx sequelize-cli db:seed:all --env test` to seed the data in test env

 ---

 ## Update app.js to connect sequelize to DB